gogamid/manual-tests/IOS/Map/Windowed/navigationRedirection.md

 ## Scenario 1 Press the Arrow Button

-Checking if clicking on the arrow symbol redirects to IOS' "Maps".
+Checking if clicking on the arrow symbol redirects to IOS' "Maps" and shows the direction.

 ### S1: Input

+* find machine "Demo Device EdMe" on the map
+* click on it
 * click on the blue arrow symbol

 ### S1: Expected Result

 * [ ] Redirection to the application "Maps"
-* [ ] AND "Maps" shows the route from current location to the location of machine
+* [ ] AND "Maps" shows the route from current location to the location of machine "Professor-Heller-Strasse 27"

 ***